Setup Guide

 Why Proper Adjustment Matters

 An ergonomic chair is only as good as its setup.
-Up to 70% of people never bother adjusting their chair properly, which defeats the whole purpose.
+Many people never adjust their chair beyond the factory defaults, which defeats the whole purpose.
 A ₹15,000 ergonomic chair sitting at factory defaults can easily give you less support than a ₹5,000 chair that you’ve actually set up correctly.

 Step 1: Seat Height